What42Pizza/scoped-ref/readme.md

 - `"runtime-tokio"` *: Specifies using the tokio runtime
 - `"no-pin"`: Allows more flexibility (by not pinning the `ScopedRef`), but adds heap allocation
 - `"drop-does-block"` *: Causes the drop function of `ScopedRef` to block until all guards have been dropped
+- `"drop-does-abort"`: Causes the drop function of `ScopedRef` to abort if there are still any guards active
 - `"unsafe-drop-does-panic"`: Causes the drop function of `ScopedRef` to panic if there are still any guards active (this is considered unsafe because when it does panic, the unwind will always create dangling pointers)
 - `"unsafe-drop-does-nothing"`: Causes the drop function of `ScopedRef` to do nothing, even if there are still guards active.
 - `"unwind-does-abort"` *: Causes `ScopedRef` to abort the program if dropped during a panic unwind.
 This is to ensure no danging pointers are created